Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 #### You might want to use ProGANs...
 * If you want state-of-the-art results.
 But consider that...
 * ... you will need *a lot* of time to train the model: "We trained the network on a single NVIDIA Tesla P100 GPU for 20 days".
 * If you want to start questioning your own reality.
-The next iterations on GANs might create more realistic samples than real life.
+Next GAN iterations might create more realistic samples than real life.

 #### <a name="honorable-mention"></a> Honorable mention: Cycle GANs